jacksonlianlian/dfxlabs.github.io/docs/Getting Started.md

 ###  Access Restrictions

-    * The `rateLimits` array within **GET** `/api/v1/exchangeInfo` contains objects related to the`REQUEST_WEIGHT` of the transactions and `ORDERS` rate limits for trading.
-These are further defined in the enumeration defintion section under the limit types `rateLimitType`

     * If any rate limit is violated, a `429` error code will be returned

     * Each API endpoint has an associated with a specific weight, and certain endpoints may possess varying weights based on different parameters.
 Endpoints that consume more resources will have a higher weight assigned to them.